ChrisStro/OSDProgress/README.md

 Creates a new template file which can be used by `Invoke-OSDProgress` and `Start-OSDProgress` to adapt the 3 phase icons and status texts

 # Important to know
-OSDProgress use a dispatcher to update the UI in diffirent runspaces, the dispatcher "pause" the ui while updating, so be carefull with your Update-OSDProgress usage.
+OSDProgress use a dispatcher to update the UI in different runspaces, the dispatcher "pause" the UI while updating, so be carefull with your Update-OSDProgress usage.
 Something like :

 ```powershell